Homeowners Insurance for Homes in Need of Repair

 blueCheck icon

-You can still insure a home that needs repairs, but expect limited coverage and higher premiums until the property is brought up to standard.
+Insuring an older home or a home that needs repairs is possible, but expect limited coverage and higher premiums until the property is brought up to standard.

 blueCheck icon

-Specialized insurance policies, such as FAIR Plans, provide viable alternatives for insuring high-risk or homes needing repair.
+Specialized insurance policies, such as FAIR Plans, provide viable alternatives for insuring an old home, a high-risk home or homes needing repair.

 blueCheck icon

-Some insurers may waive a new inspection if a recent one is available, making it easier to get coverage for homes in less-than-perfect condition.
+Some insurers may waive a new inspection if a recent one is available, making it easier to get coverage for old homes or those in less-than-perfect condition.

 Compare Home Insurance Rates